BrightHouse collapse puts 2,400 jobs on the line

-More than 2,400 jobs are at risk as rent-to-own operator BrightHouse sank into administration on Monday.
+More than 2,400 jobs are at risk after controversial rent-to-own retailer BrightHouse sank into administration on Monday, just days after it closed all its stores due to the coronavirus outbreak.

 The company, which operates around 240 stores, appointed Grant Thornton to keep running the business, and collecting money from customers.